How Affordable is Property for Canterbury’s Average Working Families?

 Looking at the historic nature of the ratio, it can clearly be seen in the graph below that this has been an issue since the early to mid 2000’s.

 However, if one looks at the historic data, those on the bottom rung of the ladder (those in the lower quartile of wage earners) used to be housed by the local authority instead of buying.
 However, the vast majority of council houses were sold off in the 1980’s, meaning there are much fewer council houses today to house this generation.

 Many of the lower quartile working class families were given a lifeline to buy their own homes in middle 2000’s, with 100% mortgages, but the with the credit crunch in 2009, that rug (of 100% mortgages) was rudely pulled from under their feet.
-You see it is cheaper to buy than rent ... it’s the finding of the 5% deposit that is the challenging issue for these Canterbury working class families and that's why having financial tips for first time home buyers is useful for these families that can use all the help they can get.
+You see it is cheaper to buy than rent ... it’s the finding of the 5% deposit that is the challenging issue for these Canterbury working class families.
 So unless the Government allow 100% mortgages back, the fact is, demand for rental properties will outstrip supply.